 Toronto is an expensive city.
-If you live in the city or just visiting, you will notice that costs quickly add up.
+If currently live in the city or are just visiting, you’ll notice that costs quickly add up.
 However, not everything is doom and gloom.
 You can still have a lot of fun in the city for free.
 Here are 25 free things to do in Toronto:

-1. Listen to Symphonies In Toronto’s Music Garden
+1. Attend a concert at Toronto’s Music Garden

 This is my number #1 among all the free things to do in Toronto.
-Designed by the world-renowned Cellist Yo Yo Ma, this unique garden is host to many music events during the summer.
+Designed by the world-renowned Cellist Yo Yo Ma, this unique garden plays host to many music events during the summer.
 The garden is very pretty and has a great display of flowers in the summer.
-You can enjoy a free music concert on the waterfront on thursdays and sundays in this scenic setting.
+You can enjoy a free music concert on the waterfront on Thursdays and Sundays in this scenic setting.